lohitpt252003/DATA/README.md

 1. Take a user's output (as a string) and the path to the input file as command-line arguments.
 2. Compare the user's output with the correct answer (which it derives from the input).
 3. Print a verdict, such as "Accepted" or "Wrong Answer".
+This script is executed by the `judge_service` (part of the backend) which communicates with the code execution engine's `/api/validate` endpoint.

 ### Test Cases